caxy/front-end-starter-kit/src/styleguide/README.md

 ### Pattern Markup

-KSS-node crawls through this folder to find any markup referenced in a project's SCSS files.
+KSS-node crawls through assets to find any markup referenced in a project's SCSS files.
 For example:

 ~~~~